coudertlab/CrystalNets.jl/docs/src/faq.md

 See [below](@ref ToposProStandard) for the reason why the `Standard` topology is **xbi** and not ToposPro's "3,4,8T15".

-## CrystalNets.jl incorrectly detects bonds or reports a periodic structure as "non-periodic"
+## CrystalNets.jl incorrectly detects bonds or reports a periodic structure as "0-dimensional"

 You can use the [Visualization](@ref) tutorial to identify which bonds are incorrectly detected or missing.